AlibabaCloudDocs/cfw/intl.en-US/Traffic Analysis/Outbound connections.md

 ![IP traffic statistics](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/3997570061/p72799.png)

-**IP Traffic**: lists private and public IP addresses in descending order based on their response traffic at a specific point of time.
+**IP Traffic**: lists private and public IP addresses in descending order based on their response traffic at a specific time point.

 -   Click the **Private IP** or **Public IP** tab to check the traffic of IP addresses.
 -   In the **Trends of Traffic** section, click a time point on the horizontal axis to refresh the traffic rankings in the IP Traffic section.
--   Find the IP address that you want to query, click the drop-down arrow next to **More** in the Actions column, and then click **View Logs**.
-The Traffic Logs tab appears, and you can view traffic logs of the IP address on this tab.
+-   Find the IP address that you want to query, choose **More** \> **View Logs**.
+The Traffic Logs tab appears.
+You can view traffic logs of the IP address on this tab.

     ![View Logs](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/3997570061/p80304.png)